WordPress optimize

 The following illustration shows the four areas just described.

-Optimize WordPress with the 7 second analysis
+Optimise WordPress with the 7-second analysis

 So now you know how to read a waterfall chart – but what insights can you draw from it?